brianhung7/Island-Survival/README.md

 <li>Player/user is presented with a welcome screen with basic instructions and name entry before Play </li>
 <li>After beginning the game, player sees several metrics on the top bar that they have to manage, keeping Health above 0 and Thirst/Hunger Levels lower than 10. </li>
 <li>Player has several buttons on the bottom of the game screen that will call various functions on that affect metrics </li>
+<li>As time progresses, Health will decrease and Thirst/Hunger will increase at a set interval</li>
-<li>Some buttons will have both positive and negative effects, hovering over each button will give a tooltip that says what it will affect </li>
+<li>Some buttons will have both positive and negative effects </li>
 <li>Trying to escape before reaching the minimum years will punish the player. </li>
 <li>Successful escape will generate a win screen while failing a metric check (exceeding metric limit) will be a game over. </li>